-Experience in both outpatient and inpatient chemotherapy is another strength of the Program.
+Experience in both outpatient and inpatient chemotherapy is another strength of the program.
 The fellow is completely integrated into the team which plans and implements these treatments.
-Since the outpatient chemotherapy unit is located proximate to the clinic, the environment is designed to foster spontaneous discussions and participation in treatment in a culture concerned with quality-of-care and quality-of-life.
+This environment is designed to foster spontaneous discussions and participation in treatment in a culture concerned with quality-of-care and quality-of-life.

-The Gynecologic Oncology program participates in a fully approved residency program in obstetrics and gynecology, as well as all the relevant disciplines at the Brown Medical School.
+The gynecologic oncology program participates in a fully approved residency program in obstetrics and gynecology, as well as all the relevant disciplines at The Warren Alpert Medical School of Brown University.
 The systems for clinical care and education have been well established and are effective for all concerned – including the teaching of residents and medical students.
-Brown University and its affiliated hospitals offer capabilities for complex research, and the Program's high patient and surgical volume allow fulfillment of a comprehensive educational mission.
+Brown University and its affiliated hospitals offer capabilities for complex research, and the program's high patient and surgical volume allows fulfillment of a comprehensive educational mission.
 Our health care model has led us to become the region's oncology leader with a bright and compelling future.

 The umbrella of comprehensive women's oncology services provides a continuum of care with many dimensions including:

 - A multi-disciplinary team of physicians which functions as a health care model convening weekly in the open forum, Tumor Board.